samzipper/OpenSciencePrivateData/README.md

 # OpenSciencePrivateData
-Respitory for figures associated with commentary paper on open science and private data
+Respitory for figures (and code, if we write any) associated with commentary paper on open science and private data